nitinls/eks-kubeflow-cloudformation-quick-start/README.md

         b) setup EKS, KubeFlow and Sagemaker operators for k8s.
         c) install Cloud9 components

 You can watch the installation process by logging into the Linux Jump Server and watching the log file at /var/log/cloud-init-output.log.

-Ignore any messages at the end which say that scripts failed to execute.
+(Ignore any messages at the end which say that scripts failed to execute)

 4) Connect to the Linux Jump Box from Cloud9 for accessing Kubeflow dashboard.